jfecher/golden-tests/README.md

 You can even configure the specific keywords used if you want.
 For any further information, check out goldentest's documentation [here](https://docs.rs/goldentests).

-### Update all tests with current output
+### Automatically updating tests
-Enabling `overwrite_tests` will overwrite all failing tests with the output given when running them.
-One use is automatically porting old tests.
-If you have your golden-tests checked into version control you can easily review the changes afterwards.

-To enable pass the `--overwrite` flag or set the `overwrite_tests` field to `true`.
+Optionally, tests can be automatically updated by passing the `--overwrite` flag when running goldentests as a standalone program, or by setting the `overwrite_tests` flag when running as a rust library.
+Doing this will update the expected output in each file so that it matches the actual output.
+Since this is all automatic, make sure to manually review any changes before using this flag.